HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 > **Key Information:** Voice over Internet Protocol (VoIP) is a *method of delivering voice communications over the internet using digital techniques*. {{< link id="T8C07" >}}

-Some repeaters aren't just linked through traditional radio connections—they use the internet to connect with other repeaters across vast distances.
+Some repeaters aren't just linked through traditional radio connections — they use the internet to connect with other repeaters across vast distances.
 This is done using Voice Over Internet Protocol (VoIP), which is a *method of delivering voice communications over the internet using digital techniques*.

 An amateur radio station that connects other amateur stations to the internet is called *a gateway*. {{< link id="T8C11" >}} These gateway stations are the bridges between the radio world and the internet, enabling global communication.